-Note that for the last equality in the 2nd line, we used Eq.~\ref{Eq: delta_c} ($\delta_c\propto f_a^{7/6}$) which assumes $t_i$ at PQ breaking scale.
-Other $t_i$ choices would change the numerics. \\ Notice that \textit{case (iv) of this scenario provides a new possibility for $\Omega_a$ to account for $\Omega_{DM}$ with $f_a\gtrsim10^{11}$ GeV} due to specific relations between $\theta_i$ and $\dot{\theta}_i$ even with a natural $\theta_i\sim1$.
-On the other hand, one could argue that this is trading one type of fine-tuning to another type.
+Note that \textit{case (iv) of this scenario provides a new possibility for $\Omega_a$ to account for $\Omega_{DM}$ with $f_a\gtrsim10^{11}$ GeV} due to specific relations between $\theta_i$ and $\dot{\theta}_i$ even with a natural $\theta_i\sim1$.
+On the other hand, one could argue that this is trading one type of fine-tuning for another type.
 Although challenging it is curious to see if it is possible to distinguish the two types of fine-tuning combining various avenues of observational data. \\

 \textbf{\underline{Type-II IC: $\dot{\theta}_i=-(1-\gamma)\theta_iH_i$}}, where $\gamma \geq 0$.
 This IC is inspired by case (iv) with Type-I IC.
-Most results in IC-I apply, with the correspondence of $\delta\rightarrow (1-\gamma)\theta_i$.
-The key difference though is that here the relation $\dot{\theta}_i\propto\theta_i$ is assumed to be valid for any $\theta_i$, \textit{therefore the aforementioned suppression effect in case (iv) (here $\gamma\rightarrow 0$) is robust and survives even after averaging patches for post-inflationary PQ breaking.} The realization of such an IC generally requires an explicit PQ breaking term in the axion potential effective in the early Universe, which is beyond the scope of this work yet is interesting to explore. \textit{We highlight this possibility since it provides a novel dynamic way to accommodate large $f_a\gtrsim10^{11}$ GeV QCD axion as DM candidate for post-inflation PQ breaking.} This solution is intriguing despite requiring a special relation between $\theta_i$ and $\dot{\theta}_i$, especially considering that for post-inflationary PQ breaking in the conventional misalignment there is no way to even fine-tune to accommodate $f_a\gtrsim10^{11}$ GeV, since $\theta_i$ is averaged to $O(1)$!
-We show the $\Omega_a$-$\gamma$ relation for IC-II in Figs.~\ref{Fig: Omega_IC2_postI} and \ref{Fig: Omega_IC2_preI}, for post- and pre-inflation PQ-breaking, respectively. \\
+Most results in IC-I apply, with the replacement of $\delta\rightarrow (1-\gamma)\theta_i$ in Eq.~\ref{eq: sol_IC1}.
+The key difference is that here the relation $\dot{\theta}_i\propto\theta_i$ is assumed to be valid for any $\theta_i$, \textit{therefore the aforementioned suppression effect in case (iv) (here $\gamma\rightarrow 0$) is robust and survives even after averaging patches for post-inflationary PQ breaking.} The realization of such an IC generally requires an explicit PQ breaking term in the axion potential effective in the early Universe, which is beyond the scope of this work but would be interesting to explore. \textit{We highlight this possibility since it provides a novel dynamic way to accommodate large $f_a\gtrsim10^{11}$ GeV QCD axion as a DM candidate for post-inflation PQ breaking.} Despite requiring a special relation between $\theta_i$ and $\dot{\theta}_i$, this solution is intriguing considering that for post-inflationary PQ breaking in the conventional misalignment there is no way to even fine-tune to accommodate $f_a\gtrsim10^{11}$ GeV, since $\theta_i$ is averaged to $O(1)$.
+We show the $\Omega_a$-$\gamma$ relation for IC-II in Figs.~\ref{Fig: Omega_IC2_postI} and \ref{Fig: Omega_IC2_preI}, for post- and pre-inflation PQ-breaking, respectively.

-The difference from IC-I in $\Omega_a$ prediction for case (iv) (small $\gamma$) in the post-inflation scenario is demonstrated with the following formula:
+The main difference from IC-I in the $\Omega_a$ prediction, i.e., for case (iv) (small $\gamma$) in the post-inflation scenario, is demonstrated with the following formula: